 Dr Ian Vaughan - PhD

-Funding for past and current research has come from a range of organisations, including:
+Funding for current or recent research has come from a range of organisations, including:

 - The Environment Agency